Mobile

 Using the Card Entry UI

 The easiest way to integrate 3D Secure is to use the UI within JudoKit, as this handles the 3D Secure flow for you.
+Using a 3D Secure Enabled credential, follow the steps for Making a Transaction.

 We recommend using billingAddress and emailAddress fields for 3D Secure 2 transactions.